Tom Hoge betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Hoge's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 45th after posting a score of seven-under.
+- In Hoge's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 45th after posting a score of 7-under.

-- Hoge's best finish at this event came in 2023, when he finished tied for 41st at eight-under.
+- Hoge's best finish at this event came in 2023, when he finished tied for 41st at 8-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.